Constitution & Rules

 5.9 Matches to commence at 7.45pm.
 If a match is not started by 8.00pm, the defaulting team shall forfeit the first frame.
 Should the match not have started by 8.30pm, they will forfeit the second frame.
 If any match has not started by 9.00pm, the defaulting team will be deemed to have contravened Rule 5.5.
 The playing of all frames shall be continuous, with the exception that one breaks of a maximum of 15 minutes may be allowed for refreshment after the third frame has been played.

 5.10 Should any player not be available to play; he shall forfeit that frame.

 5.11 If two teams from the same club reach a Final, the Final will be played at that club; otherwise it will be played at a neutral venue to be decided by the Committee.

 PART 6 - INDIVIDUAL COMPETITIONS

 6.1 The closing dates for all rounds of all competitions will be circulated by the Competition Secretary with the draw for the first rounds of competition.

-6.2 In general snooker competitions will consist of the best of five frames up to and including the quarter final.
-Apart from the Colbourn trophy which will be the best of five frames in all rounds.
-The doubles will be played as the third frame.
-The three man team handicap will also be the best of seven frames in all rounds.
-The semi final and finals of all individual competitions will be the best of seven frames.
+6.2 In general snooker competitions will consist of the best of five frames.
+The Colbourne Trophy will be the best of five frames, with the doubles to be played as the third frame.
+The Three man team handicap will be the best of seven frames in all rounds.
+The only exception is the Singles Championship Final, which is best of seven frames

 6.3 In individual competitions, where a lady or player under 18 years of age is drawn away to a club, the rules of which bar them from playing at that club, the Committee will reverse the fixture so that they can play at home.